ZarehD/AspNetStatic/Readme.md

 > NOTE: All of the above also applies to routes for CSS, JavaScript, and binary (e.g. image) files specified in the `OtherResources` collection property.

 > 1: Content optimization options apply only when content optimization is enabled.
 Please see the __Content Optimization__ section below for details.
-Also note that no optimization is performed on binary resources (`BinResource` items).

 ### Routes vs. Generated Static Files